aziaziazi/Pantin64/README.md

 # Pantin64
-Open a browser on a computeur and play MarioKart 64 with you touch device!
+Open a browser on a computeur and play MarioKart 64 with you smartphone!
 HTML buttons for controls and device rotation for turns.
-Multiplayer now supported :D
+Multiplayer supported :D

 ## Exemple